openhab/openhab-addons/bundles/org.openhab.binding.generacmobilelink/README.md

 ### MobileLink Account

+ThingTypeUID: `account`
 A MobileLink account bridge thing represents a user's MobileLink account and is responsible for authentication and polling for updates.

 ### Generator

+ThingTypeUID: `generator`
 A Generator thing represents a individual generator linked to an account bridge.
 Multiple generators are supported.

 ## Discovery